Scams in Cuba are common, annoying and pretty much inevitable.

 Santiago de Cuba

-Playa Siboney is to Santiago what Playas del Este is to Havana: at 19 km from the city, it’s a favorite of the locals and one of the nicest Cuban beaches.
-The village itself is rather rustic, but the beach is pretty: sandy, with clear waters and lined by palm trees.
+Playa Siboney is located at 19 km from Santiago, it’s a favorite of the locals and one of the nicest Cuban beaches.
+The village itself is rather rustic, but the beach is pretty: sandy, with inviting waters and lined by palm trees.
 A few kiosks on the beach serve very cold fresh coconut – perfect on hot days.

 Where to stay in Siboney